Museum Campus parking availability and cost, as well as traffic, will be impacted by an event at Soldier Field. Learn more.

 Animal wellbeing happens in a variety of ways across our mission – from daily actions to large-scale investments.
 This commitment to wellbeing is further outlined by AZA’s Strategic Framework for the Wellbeing of Animals.

-Delve into more about Shedd’s philosophy and practice of animal wellbeing here, and watch below to meet the team that ensures the daily wellbeing of these rescued beluga whales!
+Delve into more about Shedd’s philosophy and practice of animal wellbeing here.
+Follow along to meet the team that ensures the daily wellbeing of these rescued beluga whales!

 How Science and Care Combine